aboruvka/coxinterval/README.md

           '/cplex/lib/x86_windows_vs2010/stat_mda" -lcplex1260 -lm', sep = ""))
 ```

-Note the use of quotes here to correctly refer to directory names.
+Note the use of quotes for correct reference to directory names.
 These are unnecessary on (mostly) POSIX-compliant systems like Linux and Mac.

-In general the include and linking directories have the form:
+In general the include and linking directories have the form

 ```
 <CPLEXDIR>/cplex/include
 <CPLEXDIR>/cplex/lib/<machine or compiler>/<library format>
 ```

-respectively.
-The include directory should point to the header file `<CPLEXDIR>/cplex/include/ilcplex/cplex.h`.
+respectively, where include directory points to the header file `<CPLEXDIR>/cplex/include/ilcplex/cplex.h`.
 The choice of the library format has no consequence for CPLEX's C API.
-The linking option settings are `-lcplex -lm` under Linux and Mac.
-With Windows it is necessary to specify the CPLEX version number in the library name: `-lcplex<version> -lm`, where `<version>` can be obtained from the library file name `<CPLEXDIR>/cplex/<compiler>/<library format>/cplex<version>.lib`.
+Adequate linking option settings are `-lcplex -lm` under Linux and Mac.
+With Windows it is necessary to specify the CPLEX version number in the library name: `-lcplex<version> -lm`, where `<version>` can be obtained from the library file name `<CPLEXDIR>/cplex/lib/<compiler>/<library format>/cplex<version>.lib`.

 For systems without both GNU make and CPLEX, precede the `install.packages` command by setting the `NOCPLEX` variable to a non-empty value: